 - Do not respond.
-By default, neither email alerts nor dynamic screen recording is provided in response to logged events in your recordings.
+By default, no action is taken in response to logged events in your recordings.

 Create a custom event response policy

 1. Log on as an authorized policy administrator to the server where the Session Recording policy console is installed.
 2. Start the Session Recording policy console.
 By default, there is no active event response policy.